 For non-U.S. residents, the U.S. is a very attractive place to look for employment.
 It not only considered one of the most diverse and powerful economies in the world, but it also confers many rights to its residents.

 Citizens and green card holders (permanent residents) of the U.S. are allowed to work in whatever position they can secure within the country.
 Temporary residents generally have to get permission from the Department of Labor (DOL) or the USCIS to work in the U.S.

 The Green Card Lottery is considered one of the easiest ways to get permanent residency in the U.S. because of the very few requirements for entry into the program.

 As mentioned before, a person who has permanent residency has the right to work wherever they so choose in the U.S. provided an employer is willing to hire them.
 They do not need to obtain a work permit for USCIS.

 Applicants for the Green Card Lottery only need to be from a qualifying country and have at least a high school education to enter in the registration process.

-Registration for the DV 2018 Green Card Lottery begins on October 1, 2016 but with USAGCL you can register all year round.
+Registration for the Green Card Lottery usually begins in the first week of October but with USAGCL, you can register all year round.
 Click here to register now.

 Employment Based Immigration

-Many people who are able to get job offers inside the United States from outside of the U.S. can apply for immigration based on their job.
+Many people who are able to get job offers inside the U.S. from outside of the U.S. can apply for immigration based on their job.

 This will require their employer to sponsor their immigration and to file relevant documents and applications with the USCIS.